 I love science!
 There are so many hands-on science experiments you can do with kids!
 Right now we are learning all about sound in our classroom.
-I have personally found that having a sound experiment to demonstrate what we are learning is the best way for children to really understand the material.
+I have personally found that having a sound experiment for kids to demonstrate what we are learning is the best way for children to really understand the material.

 The experiments work well in the classroom or at home.

-Slinky Sound Experiment
+Slinky Sound Experiments

 Kids are naturally drawn to do experiments and play and explore with their hands.
 I like to do this sound experiment with kids as a way to introduce big science concepts to young minds.